LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 URL prefixes (which can be path prefix specific when addressing multiple code repositories).
 To generate local file system URLs, define the empty atom, `''`, as a prefix.
 As an example, consider the Logtalk library.
-Its source code is available from a GitHub repository and its documentation is published in the Logtalk website.
+Its source code is available from a GitHub repository, and its documentation is published on the Logtalk website.
 The relevant URLs in this case are:

 - https://github.com/LogtalkDotOrg/logtalk3/ (source code)
 - https://logtalk.org/library/ (API documentation)